Smiling woman pointing at a French flag with a speech bubble asking, "Only English?"

 In fact, the older generation, particularly those over 50, and residents in provincial or rural areas, often have limited exposure to English and may struggle with understanding or speaking it.
 Although English is part of the school curriculum in France, the level of instruction is often basic, and emphasis on pronunciation tends to be minimal.
 As a result, many French speakers may translate directly from French to English, leading to awkward or difficult-to-understand sentences.
 Similarly, they may struggle to comprehend native English speakers, particularly due to differences in pronunciation and accents.

-This makes learning basic French skills essential for anyone looking to stay in France long-term or to navigate its various administrative and social systems.
-Whether you’re at a government office, a local shop, or handling healthcare needs, proficiency in French is crucial.
-France’s administrative processes are particularly difficult to navigate without speaking the language, as most official communications and forms are solely in French.
+This makes basic French skills essential for anyone planning to stay in France long-term or deal with its administrative and social systems.
+A government office, a local shop, a hospital appointment: proficiency in French is what makes any of these go smoothly.
+France’s administrative processes are particularly hard to handle without the language, since most official communications and forms are in French only.

 Woman with question marks over her head while speaking to a man in France.